samilton/mumbles/Readme.md

 things to correctly daemonize.
 As I plowed forward on getting the initial javascript implementation ported to Coffeescript.
 37signals released [37signals/pow](http://www.github.com/37signals/pow).
-This really helpped me get a grasp on things and pushed me over the top.
+This really helped me get a grasp on things and pushed me over the top.
 This, IMHO, is the real power of open-source.

 ## License